lucascaton/enumerate_it/README.markdown

     ```bash
     rails generate enumerate_it:install
     ```

+An interesting approach to use it in Rails apps is to create an `app/enumerations` folder.

 There is also a Rails Generator that you can use to generate enumerations and their locale files.
 Take a look at how to use it running